mamedev/mame/docs/source/usingmame/commonissues.rst

 As we have no control over how third parties distribute these, all we really can do is disclaim the use of sites like EmuCR and say that we cannot provide support for packages we didn't build.
 Compile your own MAME or use one of the official packages provided by us.

-You may also run into this problem if you fail to update the HLSL or BGFX folders when you update your MAME install with a new official build.
+You may also run into this problem if you have not replaced the contents of the HLSL and BGFX folders with the latest files when updating your MAME install with a new official build.

 .. _faster-if-X: